 PHOTOS: 6e REI in Tunisia around 1950

 Here is a small set of photos taken in Tunisia, North Africa, in 1949 or 1950.
 They show a German 1st Class Legionnaire who served with the 6th Foreign Infantry Regiment (6e REI) in Tabarka.
-At the time, the 2nd Battalion, 6e REI was stationed in this coastal town situated in the northwestern part of the country.
-As the rest of the regiment, also this battalion served as a training unit for newcomers or fresh legionnaires before their first deployment to French Indochina.
-They passed there their basic or advanced training and familiarized themselves with the common active duty in the Foreign Legion: military instruction, construction works, guards, patrols, ceremonies.
+At the time, the 2nd Battalion 6e REI was stationed in this coastal town situated in the northwestern part of the country.

-At the same time, the regiment was receiving the officers, NCOs and legionnaires hardened in the fights in the Far East, during the First Indochina War (1946-1954).
-After their prescribed two-year deployment (which might have been voluntarily prolonged every six months) and a following three-month furlough, they were assigned as staff to the 6e REI to command and train the men in instruction companies.
-Nevertheless, this practice applied to all Foreign Legion regiments based in North Africa back then.
+At the same time, the regiment was receiving the officers, NCOs, and legionnaires hardened in the fights in the Far East, during the First Indochina War (1946-1954).
+After their prescribed two-year deployment (which might have been voluntarily prolonged every six months), and a following three-month furlough, these veterans were assigned to the 6e REI as cadres.
+Nevertheless, this practice applied to all Foreign Legion units based in North Africa back then.

 Related posts: